NeoForgeKotlinMDKs/MDK-1.21-NeoGradle/README.md

 # Kotlin MDK

 This is a fork of NeoForge's MDK that is configured to use Kotlin.
 The following modifications have been made:
-- Gradle's Kotlin DSL for the build scripts
 - Port existing Java code to Kotlin
 - Adjust necessary resources for running on Kotlin (i.e. depend on KFF)
 - Added an example Mixin to emphasize that Mixins should only be written in Java